-Raw oats contain 66% carbs, and nearly 11% of that is fiber.
-They are particularly high in a powerful soluble fiber called beta-glucan.
+Raw oats contain 66% carbs, nearly 11% of which is fiber.
+They are particularly high in a powerful soluble fiber called oat beta-glucan.

-Oats are also a relatively good source of protein, containing more than most other grains (5).
+Oats are also a relatively good source of protein, containing more than most grains (5).

 Furthermore, oats are very filling and may help you lose weight (12).